 We all know the BRIC countries, but what about the MINTs?
-In this book economist Jim O’Neill considers how by 2050 Mexico, Indonesia, Nigeria and Turkey could collectively account for around 10% of world GDP.
-The changes described in this book are game changers: not only will they affect the lives of almost everybody alive between now and 2050, they will lead to unstoppable momentum for changes to be made to the arc of global economic and financial governance, which in its current form, would still be recognizable to the post-1945 generation.
-This book is a catalyst for each of these debates, and is to be warmly and enthusiastically welcomed, writes Richard Jones.
+In this book economist Jim O’Neill considers the potential for Mexico, Indonesia, Nigeria and Turkey to account collectively for around 10 per cent of world GDP by 2050.
+Richard Jones writes that the changes described in this book are game changers: not only will they affect the lives of almost everybody alive between now and 2050, they will lead to unstoppable momentum for changes to be made to the arc of global economic and financial governance.
+He concludes that the book is a catalyst for each of these debates, and is to be warmly and enthusiastically welcomed.

 The BRIC Road to Growth.
 Jim O’Neill.
 London Publishing Partnership.
 November 2013.

 Jim O’Neill is best known for coining the concept of the BRIC economies back in 2001.
 Few concepts have had greater impact on the analysis and explanation of the shifting focus of the global economy in the last decade, but as becomes clear in this excellent and very readable new book, this framework continues to develop.
 This development comes in two forms: the next stage of evolution for the BRICs themselves; and also a new group of countries, the MINTs.

 The best way of understanding how the BRIC analysis has developed is to focus on China.
 Such is China’s rate of growth, it has recently been creating the economic equivalent of a new Greece every thirteen weeks.
 There remains a sense that stakeholders – including some in the BRICs – haven’t internalised the scale of this change, as seen by the mismatch in the media and policy focus on the challenges of the Greek economy since 2008, and not the ballooning opportunities to be found in the Chinese economy.